ngandhi369/ngandhi369/README.md

 🎓 I am currently pursuing an M. Tech in Artificial Intelligence at DTU (Delhi Technological University) and I completed my B. Tech in Computer Engineering at BVM (Birla Vishvakarma Mahavidyalaya).
 My academic journey has fueled my passion for exploring cutting-edge tools and models in Artificial Intelligence, Machine Learning, Computer Vision, and Neural Networks.
 I strongly believe in the transformative power of programming to enhance the lives of individuals and drive positive change.

-🤝 I am excited to connect with like-minded professionals, collaborate on meaningful projects, and contribute to the advancement of the field.
-Let's explore possibilities together and make a positive impact!
+💡 As an aspiring AI professional, I am committed to pushing boundaries and embracing new possibilities in this dynamic field.
+I constantly seek opportunities to expand my knowledge and skill set, ensuring that I stay at the forefront of technological advancements.

+💻 My technical skill set includes proficiency in C, C++, Python, Java, JavaScript, jQuery, PHP, MySQL, Django, Flask, Bootstrap, and Git-GitHub.
+These tools enable me to develop robust and innovative solutions that address complex challenges.

 <br/>